hack-dixie/endpoints-escape/README.md

 # endpoints-escape
 Drop Go endpoints 1.0 with the least amount of effort.

+Note: This was created for a project of mine and quickly dumped into a repo so a friend could use it.
+No guarantees or warranty regarding completion or functionality of the code.

+Usage:

 Add a method to your service struct with the path prefix you may have had before.

 ```